-EWS has the expertise and the equipment and develops specialised measurement protocols that enable coming to the right insights very quickly.
+EWS Analytics has the expertise and the equipment and develops specialised measurement protocols that enable coming to the right insights very quickly.
 We carry out dozens of projects every year.
 A few examples:

 A lot of textile with a pungent smell was submitted for inspection.
 Employees became nauseous during the unloading of a container.
 Classic analysis did not provide a definite answer on the identity of the chemicals.
 A specific protocol was developed for taking and analysing a sample of air.
 Subsequently, an analysis was carried out via GC/MS. All components were identified.
 The pungent smell was attributed to a series of chemicals that were added exogenously to prevent the formation of bacteria.

 A number of lots were supplied that could have been exposed to smoke deposition and water during a company fire.
 The question was asked which lots could still be used and which ones could not.
 On the basis of a specific protocol, a number of typical fire markers were identified in damaged bags.
 These markers were not found in undamaged bags.

 In a first series of investigations with toys, inexplicable overruns were measured each time.
 On the basis of a detailed investigation, we assessed which chemicals were responsible for the measured increases.